 Get ready to feed

-People getting in the water are fitted out in a full length wetsuit.
+People swimming or snorkelling with the tuna are fitted out in a full length wetsuit.
 They are quickly distributed and easy to put on.
 A face mask and snorkel are next.
 If you want to hand feed the tuna you also get a glove for holding onto the pilchard the tuna eat.

 If you get out to the aquarium and decide that swimming with the tuna isn’t for you, don’t worry.
 You will still get a great view of them from above.
 In fact, watching them feed from out of the water is a spectacular sight.
 You will still be closer to these amazing fish than you have ever likely been.